nesevis/exhaust/README.md

 ## Contract Testing

-Property tests verify pure functions, but much of real-world code is stateful — databases, caches, network sessions, UI controllers.
+Property tests verify pure functions, but much of real-world code is stateful: databases, caches, network sessions, UI controllers.
 Exhaust generates random sequences of operations against a stateful system and checks that invariants hold after every step.
 When something breaks, Exhaust reduces the trace to the shortest command sequence that reproduces the failure.

 Define your system under test, the commands that operate on it, and the rules it must obey: